deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 13. Time Cards Workflow

-*   **PROActive OS Adaptation Summary:** Dedicated "Time Cards" module.
+*   **PROActive ONE Adaptation Summary:** Dedicated "Time Cards" module.
 Features for viewing time stats, upcoming days off, time spent on projects, and weekly timesheet.
 User-friendly interface for adding time entries with clock-in/out, project/location linking, and cost code selection.
 Detailed activity log.
 Deeply linked to Projects and Cost Codes for job costing.
 Improvement Area: Address lack of offline functionality.
 Embedded chat interface and proactive AI assistance.
 *   **Tasks:**
     *   [TO DO] Implement a dedicated "Time Cards" module.
     *   [TO DO] Include features for viewing time stats, upcoming days off, time spent on current projects, and a weekly timesheet, potentially with AI analysis of time allocation.